Public Benefits Changes Coming Soon

 • Renewal required every six months for most adults: Most adults ages 19-64 without disabilities or children 18 or younger will need to renew their Medi-Cal every six months instead of yearly.

-• New work/school/community service rules: Most adults ages 19-64 who are physically and mentally capable of working and without children age 18 or younger must work, attend school, or do community service for at least 80 hours each month to qualify.
+• New work/school/community service rules: Most adults ages 19-64 who are able to work and without children age 18 or younger must work, attend school, or do community service for at least 80 hours each month to qualify.
 Many people, including those unable to work due to mental or physical challenges or a substance use disorder, will be exempt from the rules

 Starting July 1, 2027